-Paul is optimistic that the Corinthians will have confidence in this new member of the team.
+Paul was optimistic that the Corinthians would have confidence in this new member of the team.

 If anyone inquires about Titus,

-Paul summarizes Titus’ qualifications to administer the funds to Jerusalem.
+Paul summarized Titus’s qualifications to administer the funds to Jerusalem.

 he is my partner [associate] and fellow worker concerning you.